iMohit-Bhatt/API-With-Google-Signin/README.md

 Connection with Database had done successfully.
 Now we can add or remove the user(tested and working).
 Added Some Functionality:-
--Login Functionality.
+-Login Functionality,

--Singup Functionality.
+-Singup Functionality,

--Logout Functionality.
+-Logout Functionality,

 Added all the functionality for Employees API.
 Client can add there employee details in the database from view like Name, Email, Phone, Salary etc.
 Added Some Functionality:-